mykolaharmash/indie-marketing-channels/README.md

 ## ◈ Writing Blog Posts

-Both [Medium](https://medium.com) and [DEV.to](https://dev.to) could be a good source of search traffic.
+[Medium](https://medium.com), [DEV.to](https://dev.to), or [daily.dev](https://daily.dev) could be good sources of search traffic.
 The key here is to provide some real value with your post and only subtly mention your project when it's relevant.